steppedreckoner/TowerDefense/ReadMe.txt

 EDITOR: Loads a map with all grass tiles.
 Tile type can be modified by clicking on a tile.
 Switch the type that clicking changes to by pressing the numbers 1-5 (1: Grass, 2: Dirt, 3: Water, 4: Start, 5: Goal).
 Press 'M' to access the editor menu, which allows for saving and loading maps.
 Note: If you're saving from the editor, make sure to include ".txt" file extension.
 It is currently not checked nor automatically added.

 QUIT: Quits.

 Most Recent Changes:
--Player level now written to screen.
--Player level exp bar shows progress towards next level.
--Player now gains +1 life upon leveling up.
--TowerUI is now static so that it can interact appropriately with player level.
--Tower Menu doesn't draw buttons for locked towers.
--UI.isButtonClicked checks to see if button is null before checking if its clicked.
+-Added game instructions (accessible at main menu or in game pause menu).

 TowerDefense Tropes: